$2$-polarity and algorithmic aspects of polarity variants on cograph superclasses: Conclusions

 We also think it is possible to use an approach similar to the one used for proving \Cref{thm:linearSparse,thm:linearExtendible}, to extend such results to wider classes of graphs having a simple enough tree representation.
 Specifically, we pose the next problem.

 \begin{problem} Can we give a linear time algorithm to find maximum monopolar, maximum unipolar, and maximum polar subgraphs on $P_4$-tidy or extended $P_4$-laden graphs? \end{problem}

-In the context of matrix partitions, it was shown in \cite{federENDM28} that, for any pair of fixed nonnegative integers, $s$ and $k$, there is only a finite number of minimal $(s, k)$-polar obstructions, so that theoretically there is a polynomial-time brute force algorithm to decide whether a given graph is an $(s,k)$-polar graph.
-Moreover, in \cite{federSIAMJDM16} an explicit polynomial-time algorithm for solving the problem of deciding whether an input graph admits a fixed sparse-dense partition was given.
+In the context of matrix partitions, it was shown by Feder, Hell and Xie in \cite{federENDM28} that, for any pair of fixed nonnegative integers, $s$ and $k$, there is only a finite number of minimal $(s, k)$-polar obstructions, so that theoretically there is a polynomial-time brute force algorithm to decide whether a given graph is an $(s,k)$-polar graph.
+Moreover, Feder, Hell, Klein and Motwani present in \cite{federSIAMJDM16} an explicit polynomial-time algorithm for solving the problem of deciding whether an input graph admits a fixed sparse-dense partition.
 Particularly, since both, complete $s$-partite graphs and $k$-clusters can be recognized in quadratic time, we have that $(s,k)$-polar graphs can be recognized in $O( \lvert V \rvert ^{4 + 2 \max \{s,k\} })$-time.
 The aforementioned results make us wonder if it is possible to improve the time complexity of such algorithms by restricting the input graph to some of the graph classes with relatively few induced paths on four vertices.

 \begin{problem} Given arbitrary fixed nonnegative integers $s$ and $k$, can we a give linear-time algorithm for finding a maximum order $(s,k)$-polar subgraph of a cograph $G$? \end{problem}

 We also propose to solve the next natural problem which is closely related to the previous question.